Rae-ley/Raeley/README.md

 X-Rae/X-Rae is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-## 👋 Hi, I'm Rae
+## 👋 Hi, I'm @Rae-ley

-📊 BSc Data Analytics
+📊 BSc Digital Technology Solutions : Data Analytics
-📈 Senior Business Intelligence Developer

-Tech skills:
+📈 Data Engineer

+I love all things information.
+The data that helps us form opinons, answer questions, And how it gets from source systems into a form that can be used by your everyday person.

+I've come all the way from Electrical Engineering, through to programming and then data.
+The bit that interests me is the gubbins behind the scene.

+Some of the technical skills I've picked up along the way are:
 - T-SQL
 - PostgreSQL
+- BigQuery
+- Matillion ETL
 - Python
 - Java
 - Javascript
 - Git bash